Florida law authorizes local governments to impose several types of

 Certain municipalities may impose a municipal resort tax for tourism

-promotion activities, capital construction and maintenance of convention
+promotion activities, capital construction and maintenance of

-County (Bal Harbour, Miami Beach, and Surfside) are eligible to impose
+municipalities in Miami-Dade County (Bal Harbour, Miami Beach, and

-this tax.
-These municipalities administer, collect, and enforce the tax
+administer, collect, and enforce the tax in their municipality.

 Reference: Chapter 67-930, Laws of Florida, as amended by Chapters